 Moreover we also consider a quantization condition for the vorticity.
 More precisely, let $v=J/\rho$ be the velocity field, which is well-defined almost everywhere, then the quantised vorticity condition is stated as following:

-where $D'(\R^2)$ is the space of distribution, and $\delta_{x_{(j)}}$ is the Dirac-delta function supported at $x_{(j)}$ for $j=1,2,\dots,m$.
-As discussed in Remark \ref{rmk:vort}, the quantised vorticity condition is a special case of the generalised irrotationality condition
+where $D'(\R^2)$ is the space of distribution, and $\delta_{x_{(\alpha)}}$ is the Dirac-delta function supported at $x_{(\alpha)}$ for $\alpha\in\mathcal{A}$.
+This condition is connected to the Bohr-Sommerfeld quantization rule in the old quantum theory.
+A straightforward consequence of the wave function lifting established in Proposition \ref{prop:lift_2d} below is that the quantised vorticity condition \eqref{eq:QV_3.3} implies the generalized irrotationality condition